Fish Out of Temporal Water

-- Ichabod in Sleepy Hollow, who was put into a magical sleep during the American Revolutionary War and woke up in present day to his bewilderment.
+- Ichabod Crane in Sleepy Hollow, who was put into a magical sleep during the American Revolutionary War and woke up in present day to his bewilderment.
 Leads to moments such as tossing a gun aside after taking one shot because he's used to guns that only hold one bullet and can't be reloaded in the middle of a fight, getting pissed at inaccurate museum tour guides, and locking himself inside cars.

 - Alley Oop features a time-traveling cave man.
 By now, he's been time-hopping for so many years that he tends to get over his culture shock of whatever era he's visiting pretty quickly.
 When his less-experienced cave man friends occasionally accompany him though, they usually have more trouble.